Kin The Know

 • Most HPV infections clear up on their own and you never experience symptoms

-• For women, getting regular pap smears is an effective way to monitor for cervical cancer
+• For women, getting regular pap smears is an effective way to monitor for symptoms of a more serious problem

 • The HPV vaccine is an effective prevention method that is available in Australia — be sure to speak to your doctor if you haven't had the vaccine.